- Ashcroft School

 - E ashcroft.school@t…gethertrust.org.uk

-- A special independent school for pupils aged from 8 to 18
+- A special independent school for boys and girls aged from 8 to 18.

 - Boarding: No